-Once you’re happy with your signature, you can simply download it.
-Your new signature will be saved in your computer as a PNG, and it will be ready to use.
+Once you’re happy with your signature, you can download it.
+Your new signature image will be saved on your computer as a PNG and ready to use.

 2. Draw it

 If you want to, you can also draw your signature.
-Just use your mouse, trackpad, or stylus to draw it in Signaturely’s eSignature maker.
+Use your mouse, trackpad, or stylus to draw it in Signaturely’s eSignature maker.
 And to make your signature completely unique, you can change its angle, thickness, and color.